-Cultural lessons feel lazy
+- Cultural lessons feel lazy

-- The Rocket Reinforcement would become boring if you use the course long-term
+- The Rocket Reinforcement would likely become boring if you used the course long-term

 - You’d probably want to work with a tutor and get more listening practice from podcasts

 - Fairly expensive

 There are a number of good online Spanish courses.
 And while Rocket Spanish is a pretty good course, it’s not my personal favorite.
 That honor goes to Baselang.

 Baselang is a platform where you can take unlimited Spanish classes for $149 a month.
 You could take five hours of classes every day and reach fluency in no time.
 Of course, not everyone has enough free time to really take advantage of unlimited classes.
 But if you can take at least a few hours of classes per week, it’s definitely worth considering.
 My in-depth review of Baselang.

 Pimsleur’s lessons are somewhat similar to Rocket Spanish.
 The difference is that Pimsleur is much more focused on aural/verbal language while ignoring grammar.
 Studying with Pimsleur will probably lead to a higher level of speaking skills, but you may end up with some major gaps in understanding how the language works.

 Pimsleur’s courses are extremely overpriced, but their subscription plan is good value.
 My full review of Pimsleur.

 I don’t love Rocket Spanish, but I don’t necessarily dislike it either.
 It’s a good course with tons of opportunities to practice what you’ve learned.

 There’s a nice mixture of grammar and speaking throughout, and I like how they’ve balanced these two aspects of the language.

 If you’re able to stick with the lessons and complete the review activities, you’ll certainly learn a lot of Spanish.